Deutsche Boerse faces renewed U.S. battle over Iran dealings

 Sources close to the company said it had not yet set aside reserves for the latest cases.

 The case is Peterson v.
 Islamic Republic of Iran, U.S. District Court, Southern District of New York, No. 13-9195.
-(Additional reporting by Joseph Ax in New York)
+(Additional reporting by Joseph Ax in New York; Writing by Jonathan Gould; Editing by Thomas Atkins and David Holmes)